UMassCybersecurity/CCDC2025-2026Training/README.md

 # CCDC2025-2026Training

-For now, this just contains the docker compose file for the Linux / Docker Network Training
+For now, this just contains the docker compose setup for the Linux / Docker Network Training